digitalcityscience/Tosca-2-Deployment/readme.md

 **Port Mapping:**

 - Port mapping plays a crucial role in ensuring proper application communication.
-Refer to the `docker-compose-productionyml` file to view all port mappings for the various components.
+Refer to the `docker-compose-production.yml` file to view all port mappings for the various components.
 If no conflicting applications are running on your computer, the default ports will function seamlessly.
   - Application ports are also documented in either the `.env` file or `docker-compose-production.yml` file for easy reference.
-  - Key Access Points:
+  - Key Access Points with Default Port Settings:
     - TOSCA Web App: http://localhost:8181
     - GeoServer: http://localhost:8080/geoserver/web
     - PostGIS Connection: localhost:5435